anzbert/rusty_link/README.md

 ## Safety

+### Thread and Realtime Safety

+['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) has doc comments about thread and realtime safety on some of its functions.
+Those comments have been copied to the functions of this library.
+A short explainer on what they mean:

+- Thread Safety: If marked as `Yes`, this function can be safely called from multiple threads.

+- Realtime Safety: If marked as `Yes`, this function can be called in a Realtime environment without blocking the thread.
+For example, an audio thread / callback.

+### Callback Handling

-The callback functions / closures set with `set_num_peers_callback`, `set_tempo_callback` and `set_start_stop_callback` are handled by the underlying Link C++ library and may be run at any time.
+The callback functions / closures set with `set_num_peers_callback`, `set_tempo_callback` and set_start_stop_callback` are handled by the underlying Link C++ library and may be run at any time.
 Data races and hidden mutations can occur if a closure has captured local variables and uses them at the same time as other code.

 ## Testing